Rottnest Island: Plants

-The island includes three native woodland tree species, the Rottnest Island pine (Callitris preissii), the Rottnest Island teatree (Melaleuca lanceolata) and Acacia rostellifera.
-The Rottnest Island daisy (Trachymene coerulea) is a commonly occurring flowering native which is also grown widely as an ornamental garden plant.
+The island has three native woodland tree species: the Rottnest Island pine (Callitris preissii), the Rottnest Island teatree (Melaleuca lanceolata), and Acacia rostellifera.
+The Rottnest Island daisy (Trachymene coerulea) is a commonly occurring flowering native that is also grown widely as an ornamental garden plant.
 Coastal dune flora include searocket (Cakile), beach spinifex (Spinifex longifolius) and wild rosemary (Olearia axillaris).

 A Pinus radiata plantation was established by internees during World War I, roughly bordering the main settlement, The Basin and Bathurst.
 Plantation remnants can be seen around the golf course.

 Rottnest was often described as heavily wooded by early explorers.
 Nearly 200 years of farmland clearing, firewood collection and bushfires has denuded much of the 19 km2 of large trees, and a fragile and fresh water-scarce environment has limited natural recovery.
 A conservation program including reforestation is ongoing.
 An island-based nursery propagates plants with island provenance used in the reforestation program and in remediating uncontrolled beach access.

 Geographical features

 Climate

-Rottnest Island has a Mediterranean climate (Köppen climate classification Csa) with warm dry summers and mild wet winters.
+Rottnest Island has a Mediterranean climate (Köppen climate classification Csa) with warm, dry summers and mild, wet winters.
 Although the summers get little rain, they are humid.

 Tourism and facilities

 The island became largely devoted to recreational use from the 1900s, aside from a brief period of exclusive military use during World War II.
 It is now visited annually by 450,000 to 500,000 visitors, an average of 330,000 of those arriving by ferry or air taxi.
-70% of all visitors come for the day only.
+Seventy per cent of all visitors come for the day only.
 The majority of visitors arrive in summer, with nearly 20% of all visitors coming in January.

 The only motor vehicles permitted on the island are emergency and service vehicles, although there is also a bus service.
 Cycling is the transport of choice for most visitors, with many either bringing a bicycle with them or hiring one at the island's facility.

 The main settlement is located at Thomson Bay, which is a protected north-easterly bay facing the mainland.
 Other settlements are located at Geordie Bay and Longreach Bay on the northern side of the island.
 All are sheltered bays and well suited for boating and swimming.
 Many other bays around the island have permanent boat moorings which can be leased from the Rottnest Island Authority.

 The island has accommodation for up to 5,500 visitors, while day-only visitors can number up to 20,000 at any one time.
-Rottnest Island Authority accommodation options include 291 villas, units and cottages which sleep 4, 6 or 8 people and which are self-catering.
+Rottnest Island Authority accommodation options include 291 villas, units and cottages which sleep four, six or eight people and which are self-catering.
 This style of accommodation is reasonably basic.
 Demand for accommodation is very high during the summer months.
 Ballots are no longer held and guests can book up to 18 months in advance.Other accommodation options include the below.